vishgoel007/BurgerOrder/README.md

 # BurgerBuilder
-Simple react app for ordering burger
+Simple react app for ordering burger.

-Firebase database is used
+Using Firebase databse.